-7.2 Conclusions
+8.4 Conclusions

-- 7.2.1 It can be concluded that the District Plan will not result in adverse effects on the ecological integrity of the Ashdown Forest SAC. - 7.2.2 It can be concluded that the District Plan will not result in adverse effects on the ecological integrity of the Ashdown Forest SPA.
+8.4.1 It can be concluded that the District Plan will not result in adverse effects on the ecological integrity of either the Ashdown Forest SAC or SPA.
+The District Plan can be considered compliant with the Habitats Regulations in respect of both sites.